-CAD113 Applied CAD for Industry
+CAD113M Applied CAD for Industry

 An introduction to the basic concepts and practices of producing drawings by computeraided drafting using AutoCAD® software.
 Covers setting up for electronic drawing, drawing accurately, controlling the graphic display, basic drawing techniques, graphic entities and an introduction to editing.
+Prerequisite: WELD113M or permission of the instructor.